moeenn/htmx-golang-demo/README.md

 # HTMX GoLang Demo
 A demo application integrating golang native HTML templating with HTMX.
-The application is a simple TODO list application where are responses from the server are in HTML instead of JSON.
+The application is a simple TODO list application where are responses from the server are in HTML format instead of JSON.

 ## Running the application